prescottprue/react-redux-firebase/docs/api/helpers.md

 ## orderedToJS

 Convert parameter under "ordered" path of Immutable Map to a Javascript array.
-This preserves order set by query.
+This preserves order set by a query.

 **Parameters**